 Amortization

-This is the agreed-upon way that a buyer pays back their loan and accrued interest after a real estate purchase.
+This is the agreed-upon way a buyer pays back their loan and accrued interest after a real estate purchase.

 Appraisal